A men’s group is a group of men, sitting in a circle, hanging out and getting real.

 We are accepting, accountable and we want more out of life.
 We acknowledge who we’ve been and we test drive who we want to be, taking the best of ourselves out into the world.

-We run open drop-in men’s circles – in a room or online – as well as closed groups, which are the same men sitting together once a month for six months.
+We run open drop-in men’s circles – in London and online – as well as closed groups, which are the same men sitting together once a month for six months.
 Contact me to find out if there are any spaces in a closed group or join our next open group on Meetup.com

 Download our leaflet for everything you need to start your own men’s group